Triangles in randomly perturbed graphs: Abstract

 \section{Abstract}

-We study the problem of finding pairwise vertex-disjoint triangles in the randomly perturbed graph model, which is the union of any $n$-vertex graph $G$ with linear minimum degree and the binomial random graph $G(n,p)$.
-We prove that asymptotically almost surely $G \cup G(n,p)$ contains $\min \{\delta(G), \lfloor n/3 \rfloor \}$ pairwise vertex-disjoint triangles, provided $p \ge C \log n/n$, where $C$ is a large enough constant.
+We study the problem of finding pairwise vertex-disjoint triangles in the randomly perturbed graph model, which is the union of any $n$-vertex graph $G$ satisfying a given minimum degree condition and the binomial random graph $G(n,p)$.
+We prove that asymptotically almost surely $G \cup G(n,p)$ contains at least $\min \{\delta(G), \lfloor n/3 \rfloor \}$ pairwise vertex-disjoint triangles, provided $p \ge C \log n/n$, where $C$ is a large enough constant.
 This is a perturbed version of an old result of Dirac.

-Our result is asymptotically optimal and answers a question of Han, Morris, and Treglown~[RSA, to appear] in the case of triangle-factors.
-Together with a result of Balogh, Treglown, and Wagner~[CPC, 2019, no.~2, 159--176] this fully resolves the existence of triangle-factors in randomly perturbed graphs.
-We also prove a stability version of our result.
-Finally, we discuss further generalisations to larger clique-factors, larger cycle-factors, and $2$-universality.
+Our result is asymptotically optimal and answers a question of Han, Morris, and Treglown~[RSA, 2021, no.~3, 480--516] in a strong form.
+We also prove a stability version of our result, which in the case of pairwise vertex-disjoint triangles extends a result of Han, Morris, and Treglown~[RSA, 2021, no.~3, 480--516].
+Together with a result of Balogh, Treglown, and Wagner~[CPC, 2019, no.~2, 159--176] this fully resolves the existence of triangle factors in randomly perturbed graphs.

+We believe that the methods introduced in this paper are useful for a variety of related problems: we discuss possible generalisations to clique factors, cycle factors, and $2$-universality.